-Saints’ Thomas returns to practice after missing 2 games
+Saints receiver Thomas back at practice after 2 missed games

 METAIRIE, La.
 (AP) — Saints top receiver Michael Thomas returned to practice on Wednesday for the first time since injuring his ankle in New Orleans’ season-opening victory over Tampa Bay on Sept.
 13.

-The Saints, who visit Detroit on Sunday, have lost both games Thomas has missed, falling to 1-2 and into second place in the NFC South Division.

-Thomas, who has been named All-Pro the past two seasons, set an NFL single season record in 2019 with 149 catches.
-His 1,725 yards receiving led the Saints last season, while his nine touchdowns receiving tied for the team lead with versatile running back Alvin Kamara.

-While Saints coach Sean Payton has yet to say if Thomas is on schedule to play in Week 4, the fifth year receiver ran through drills with a noticeable bounce in his step during the brief portion of practice open to media.
+While Saints coach Sean Payton has yet to say if Thomas is on schedule to play this Sunday at Detroit, the fifth-year receiver ran through drills with a noticeable bounce in his step during the brief portion of practice open to reporters.

 When he was running passing routes, Thomas sprinted off the line of scrimmage and cut hard laterally in either direction.
 In between, he often danced to the music amplified throughout the Saints’ indoor field.

+That kind of production can be difficult to replicate when Thomas leaves the lineup, particularly in the short term, Brees explained.

+“It’ time on task,” Brees said.
+“It’s that rhythm.
+It’s that trust, just that familiarity.”

-Thomas injury occurred when running back Latavius Murray was tackled into the back of his leg by Tampa Bay defensive back Antoine Winfield Jr. late in the fourth quarter of the Saints’ 34-23 victory in Week 1.
+Thomas’ injury occurred when running back Latavius Murray was tackled into the back of his lower legs by Tampa Bay defensive back Antoine Winfield Jr. late in the fourth quarter of the Saints’ 34-23 victory in Week 1.

 Before the injury, Thomas had just three catches, his fewest in a game since the fifth game of the 2017 season, which was also a career single-game low.